 Coronary Calcium Scan

-Sacred Heart Offers $49 Scan to Identify Risk for Heart Disease
+Ascension Sacred Heart Offers Scan to Identify Risk for Heart Disease

-Sacred Heart Hospital in Pensacola is now providing a low-cost imaging test that can identify coronary heart disease in its initial stages by measuring buildup of calcium-containing plaque in the coronary arteries.
+Sacred Heart Hospital in Pensacola is now providing an imaging test that can identify coronary heart disease in its initial stages by measuring buildup of calcium-containing plaque in the coronary arteries.

-Sacred Heart is offering the coronary calcium scan at a significantly reduced rate of $49 to persons in certain population groups who have a physician’s referral.
+Sacred Heart is offering the coronary calcium scan to persons in certain population groups who have a physician’s referral.
 The calcium heart scan uses a computed tomography (CT) scanner and takes less than 10 seconds.
 The scan takes multiple pictures of the heart that can reveal specks of hardened calcified plaque that are an early sign of cardiovascular disease.

 Sacred Heart is part of Ascension, the largest non-profit health system in the U.S.